 Chocolate Zucchini Cake from a Cake Mix

 - cocoa powder for dusting the cake pans optional

 - 1/2 cup water

 - 1 cup chocolate chips

-Preheat the oven to 350 degrees.
-Spray a bundt cake pan with nonstick cooking spray.
+- Preheat the oven to 350 degrees.
+Spray two 8x5-inch loaf pans with nonstick cooking spray.
 If you like, dust the bottoms with cocoa powder.

-Fold in the zucchini and chocolate chips.
-Pour the batter into the prepared cake pan.
+- Fold in the zucchini and chocolate chips.
+Pour the batter into the prepared pans.

-Bake for about an hour.
+- Bake for 35 to 40 minutes.
 Cool for about 20 minutes in pan and then remove from pan and cool completely.